 This post is for all you high-tech high-quality sewing machine lovers out there!
 Did you know there is a way to have sewing instructions and tutorials completely integrated into your sewing machine?!
 It’s practically like having a sewing teacher that lives inside your machine!

-I love to make custom embroidered quilt labels and even sell them in my Etsy shop for other quilters!
+I love to make custom embroidered quilt labels to personalize my quilts!
 If you want to learn my secrets to how I make high quality, personal embroidered quilt labels, keep reading.

 Many quilters think they SHOULD make labels for their quilts, but don’t really get around to it.
 It’s tough; I understand the desire to just move onto the next quilt project & keep those creative juices flowing!
 There are so many beautiful designs out there, and don’t we all have 4 million quilts to make on our Pinterest boards?